310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 {% bubble Chiaki smile3 %}
 <th>(Takamine.)</th>

-<th>(Ahaha, you finally properly introduced yourself… Even though you had always said it was too embarrassing and you didn’t get it… You whined that you didn't want to do it, only doing it as you pleased…)</th>
+<th>(Ahaha, you finally properly introduced yourself… Even though you always said it was too embarrassing and you didn’t get it… You whined that you didn't want to do it, only doing it as you pleased…)</th>

 <th>(So that's your answer, Takamine.
 Ahh, I'm glad.
 I'm so relieved.)</th>
 {% endbubble %}

 {% bubble Chiaki cry %}
-<th>(Ahaha… No good, I really didn't want to cry until after graduation, not in front of the kids at least… But my vision is blurring already.)</th>
+<th>(Ahaha… No good, I really didn't want to cry until after graduation, not in front of the kids at least… But my vision is getting blurry already.)</th>
 {% endbubble %}

 {% bubble Midori frown %}